-We’ve all got home improvement projects we know we should crack on with.
-According to research from B&Q at the start of 2019, Brits typically have 16 small projects either on the go or on their minds.
+We’ve all got home improvement projects we should work on.
+According to research from B&Q, Brits typically have 16 small projects either on the go or on their minds.

 The same research also revealed that replacing tiling was a project one in six respondents felt needed to be done at home.

 So what’s holding people back from replacing tiles which they know need a refresh?
 Perhaps it’s the fact they don’t know how to get rid of them properly.

 Our guide on how to remove wall tiles will teach you everything you need to know, and it could even save you a bundle compared to calling in a professional tiler.